makryl/node-jasine/README.md

 Data object, passed in callback, will be passed to [JSIN](https://github.com/Aequiternus/node-jsin) template at same file path, but `.jsin` extension.

+Next, Jasine will try to load `index` module in same directory and call exported method with name equal to basename of URL.

+For example URL `http://localhost:8008/boo`: if module `public_dir/boo.js` not found, Jasine will try to call method `boo` of module `public_dir/index.js`:

+    // public_dir/index.js
+    module.exports.index = function(request, response, callback) {...}
+    module.exports.boo = function(request, response, callback) {...}

-If `.js` file wasn't found, Jasine will look for `.jsin` file at same path, and call it without data.
+If method was not found, next, Jasine will look for `.jsin` file at same path (`public_dir/boo.jsin`), and call it without data.

-If you open URL ending with `.json` extension, Jasine will look for `.js` module at same path, and response generated data as JSON, without using [JSIN](https://github.com/Aequiternus/node-jsin) template.
+If you open URL ending with `.json` extension, Jasine will look for `.js` module or appropriate method in `index.js`, and response generated data as JSON, without using [JSIN](https://github.com/Aequiternus/node-jsin) template.

-    http://localhost:8008/boo.json  -> public_dir/boo.js
+    http://localhost:8008/boo.json -> public_dir/boo.js or method boo in public_dir/index.js

 Default config: